 5. Blue Button Jellyfish

-The iridescent blue glowing bell of this sea creature is what makes it so easy to spot, even from a great distance.
+This sea creature’s iridescent blue glowing bell makes it so easy to spot, even from a great distance.

 The blue button jellyfish does not threaten humans and is most likely found floating just below surface level.